needle-mirror/com.unity.cloud.assets/Documentation~/get-started-management.md

 This code snippet does the following:

 * Provides a method to fetch the status flows of the selected organization.
-* Provides a method to create a new asset given a type and a status flow.
+* Provides a method to create a new asset with a type and a status flow.

 To create a UI for asset creation, follow these steps:

-1. In your Unity Project window, go to **Assets** > **Scripts**.
+1. In your Unity **Project** window, go to **Assets** > **Scripts**.
 2. Select and hold the `Assets/Scripts` folder.
 3. Go to **Create** > **C# Script**.
 4. Name your script `UseCaseAssetCreationExampleUI`.
-5. Open the `UseCaseAssetCreationExampleUI` script you created in the previous step and replace the contents of the file with the following code sample:
+5. Open the `UseCaseAssetCreationExampleUI` script that you created in the previous step and replace the contents of the file with the following code sample:

 [!code-cs [behaviour-script](../Samples/Documentation/Manual/Usecases/UseCaseAssetCreationExample.cs#Example_UIClass)]